postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ## Reading comments in the app and on the Dashboard

-You can see comments made by teammates on requests and collections in the Postman app or the [Postman dashboard](https://app.getpostman.com).
+You can see comments made by teammates on requests and collections in the Postman app or the [Dashboard](https://app.getpostman.com).

 ### Reading comments in the Postman app